zzambers/thermostat-ng_web-client/README.md

 ## How to use

-Live-reload development:
+**Live-reload development:**

 `npm run devserver`, then point a web browser at localhost:8080.

-One-time build:
+**One-time build:**

 `npm run build`

-Non-live-reload web-server:
+**Non-live-reload web-server:**

 `npm start`, then point a web browser at localhost:8080.

-In this case, you may run the server on a different port than the default 8080 by setting the environment variable `PORT` to a port number of your choosing.
+In this case, you may run the server on a different port than the default `8080` by setting the environment variable `PORT` to a port number of your choosing.
 The server also binds by default on `0.0.0.0`, which can be overridden with the environment variable `HOST`.

-Run tests:
+**Mock API endpoints:**

+`npm run start-mockapi`

+This will bring up the mock API endpoint server, which by default will run on port `8888` and bind to `0.0.0.0`.
+These can be overridden with the environment variables `MOCKAPI_HOST` and `MOCKAPI_PORT`.

+Note: the mock-api server is run as a daemon so that it easily co-exists with the webservers mentioned above.
+When you exit the webserver process and end the Node script, the mockapi server will still be running.
+You can see this using `./node_modules/.bin/forever list`.
+Please see the documentation for [Forever](https://www.npmjs.com/package/forever).
+This process can be killed with `npm run stop-mockapi`.
+It will also be cleaned during `npm run clean`.

+**Run tests:**

 `npm test` (one-time) or `npm run test-watch` (live-reload)